Hexagon shaped overlay

 Zoheb: The rapid changes in the drug discovery landscape necessitate that companies adopt new technologies and continuously evolve their business models and operational strategies to maintain competitiveness.
 Implementing advanced data sourcing, analytics, and management systems is crucial in this context.
 Equally important is fostering a culture that embraces change and promotes data literacy within organizations.
 Such a culture empowers teams to make informed decisions swiftly and supports the development of dynamic and responsive operational models.

-Additionally, flexible data governance frameworks are essential for ensuring data integrity and accessibility, which are key components that support regulatory compliance and facilitate innovation.
+Additionally, flexible data governance frameworks are essential for ensuring data integrity and accessibility, which are key components that support regulatory compliance, facilitate innovation, and ensure development of safe drug therapies for patients.
 These comprehensive adaptations help companies effectively navigate the complexities of today's drug discovery environment, ensuring they are well-equipped to respond to new challenges and opportunities.

 CAS: Lastly, if you had a magic wand to change anything about drug discovery, what would you change?